xnatti/fdm-cfg-backuprestore/README.md

 ## How to use...

 All snippets will prompt you for the device IP address along with credentials.

+*fdm-export* will only require, and prompt for, IP address and credentials, and will print out the name of the saved file.

+*fdm-list-configs* will only require, and prompt for, IP address and credentials, and will print out the available configs.
+Take note of the diskFileName.

+*fdm-import* Requires IP address, credentials and a path to a local filename of the configuration.
+Usually a .txt file

+*fdm-load-config* Requires IP address, credentials and the name of the config as it is displayed in the diskFileName attribute on the FDM device.

 ### fdm-export example
 > \> python3 fdm-export.py